zeek/zeek-benchmarker/ci-based/DEVELOPMENT.md

 Now, edit the generated file in the `alembic/versions/` directory.
 Specifically, fill out the `upgrade()` and `downgrade()` methods.
 The existing migrations provide examples.
-The [Alembic tutorial](https://alembic.sqlalchemy.org/en/latest/tutorial.html#create-a-migration-script) may be useful, too.
+The [Alembic tutorial](https://alembic.sqlalchemy.org/en/latest/tutorial.html#create-a-migration-script) may be useful too.

 To test the migration, run `upgrade` against the database

     # alembic upgrade head

-To test the `downgrade()` method revert to the prior version, using `downgrade`:
+To test the `downgrade()` method, revert to the prior version using `downgrade`:

     # alembic downgrade -1  (or use the previous revision identifier explicitly)